rustedivan/tapmap/dotplan.md

   Country and province shaders blend in a topography relief map with a 50% linear burn.

   Selected regions re-render with a double-wide key-color border and bloom overlay.

+ # Rendering brief, step 2
+  There are some effects I want to spice up the presentation.
+I'm a little stuck at how to lookup the color for a region at runtime, since the base color isn't always static.
+Specifically, provinces have different colors when visited and unvisited.
+I can definitely route around that, and ~100 O(1) dictionary lookups per frame isn't going to make a difference, but it's _wrong_.
+To help guide the stylesheet lookup design, let's take a look at those extra effects.

+  - Color key for visited provinces (need to know visit state for region).
+I could re-create the render primitive when the province is visited and reuse the buffer.
+No wait, BaseRenderPrimitive is a reference type so I can mutate the color at runtime!
+  - Province borders need the same visited/unvisited logic, but can HSL-darken the base color)
+  - Key-color selection outline + bloom (static selection color and HSL-brightening of the base color)
+  - Chromatic aberration (screen-space, independent of app logic, but animatable)

+  But OK then, in this case all I need is to pre-bake the colors into the BRPs, and find a clean way to update the color of provinces when they are visited.
+Fixa tweakability will be a bit worse since I'll need to find a way to re-tint all regions at runtime...
+Would it be possible to just make an enum list of all BRP uses and tag them?
+Might be useful in other cases as well and not that big a violation of principles.
+Semantic tagging of primitives sounds nice!
+Like, `continent, country, province, border, selection, marker`?
+I'm sure there are other places that could benefit from having that lookup burned into the primitives.

 # Hash key simplification
 - add chunkname to the streamed chunks